OpenEvalProject/evals/manuscripts/elife-62027/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/62027/elife-62027-fig4-v1.jpg)

-**Figure 4.:** (A, B) Metabolite analysis by LC-MSMS in retinal tissues from WT, NMNAT1 conditional knockout (Nmnat1 + tamoxifen at 29 to 32 days post tamoxifen injection: NMNAT1 cKO), or NMNAT1 cKO:SARM1 KO mice were shown.
-Metabolites from whole retina of one eye were analyzed for NADfl/fl: CAG-CreERT2+ (A) and cADPR (B) concentrations and compared with that of WT retinal tissues .
+**Figure 4.:** (A, B) Metabolite analysis by LC-MSMS in retinal tissues from WT, NMNAT1 conditional knockout (Nmnat1fl/fl: CAG-CreERT2 + tamoxifen at 29 to 32 days post tamoxifen injection: NMNAT1 cKO), or NMNAT1 cKO:SARM1 KO mice were shown.
+Metabolites from whole retina of one eye were analyzed for NAD+ (A) and cADPR (B) concentrations and compared with that of WT retinal tissues .
 Graphs show the all data points and median (cross bars).
 Statistical analysis was performed by one-way ANOVA with Holm-Bonferroni multiple comparison (n = 7 mice for WT, n = 3 mice for NMNAT1 cKO, and n = 6 mice for NMNAT1 cKO:SARM1 KO).
 F(2, 13)=259, p=3.0×10−4 for NAD+ and F(2,13) = 48, p=9.43×10−7 for cADPR. **p<0.001 and ***p<0.0001 denote the significant difference compared with WT.
-(C, D, E) Representative images of hematoxylin and eosin stained eye sections from NMNAT1 WT (Nmnat1, fl/fl: Sarm1+/-C), NMNAT1 cKO (Nmnat1 post 32 days tamoxifen injection, fl/fl:Sarm1+/+: CAG-CreERT2D), and NMNAT1 cKO: SARM1 KO (Nmnat1 at post 32 days tamoxifen injection, fl/fl: Sarm1-/-: CAG-CreERT2E).
+(C, D, E) Representative images of hematoxylin and eosin stained eye sections from NMNAT1 WT (Nmnat1fl/fl: Sarm1+/-, C), NMNAT1 cKO (Nmnat1fl/fl:Sarm1+/+: CAG-CreERT2 post 32 days tamoxifen injection, D), and NMNAT1 cKO: SARM1 KO (Nmnat1fl/fl: Sarm1-/-: CAG-CreERT2 at post 32 days tamoxifen injection, E).
 Blue bars represent outer nuclear layer (ONL) and inner nuclear layer (INL).
 Similar results were obtained from three mice for WT, two mice for NMNAT1 cKO, and three mice for NMNAT1cKO:SARM1 KO.
 (F) The quantification of the retina thickness from NMNAT1 WT and NMNAT1 cKO:SARM1 KO mice were shown.
 Graphs show the average and error bars represent the standard error.
 Statistical analysis was performed by two-way ANOVA with Tukey post-hoc test (n = 3 mice for NMNAT1 WT, n = 3 mice for NMNAT1 cKO:SARM1 dKO).
 F(1, 72)=0.8, p=0.37 between NMNAT1 WT and NMNAT1 cKO:SARM1 KO retina.
 There is no significant difference between NMNAT1 WT and NMNAT1 cKO:SARM1 KO.
 (G) The quantification of the outer nuclear layer (ONL) thickness from NMNAT1 WT and NMNAT1 cKO:SARM1 KO mice were shown.
 Graphs show the average and error bars represent the standard error.
 Statistical analysis was performed by two-way ANOVA with Tukey post-hoc test (n = 3 mice for NMNAT1 WT, n = 3 mice for NMNAT1 cKO:SARM1 KO).
 F(1, 64)=0.43, p=0.51 between NMNAT1 WT and NMNAT1 cKO:SARM1 KO retina.
 There is no significant difference between NMNAT1 WT and NMNAT1 cKO:SARM1 KO.
 (H) Quantification of relative ONL nuclei numbers compared with WT.
 The graph shows all data points and median (cross bars).
 Statistical analysis was performed by Mann-Whitney U test (n = 3 mice for NMNAT1 WT, n = 3 mice for NMNAT1 cKO:SARM1 KO). p=0.10.
 There are no statistical differences between NMNAT1 WT and NMNAT1 cKO:SARM1KO.
-(I, J, K) ERG analysis of NMNAT1 WT (Nmnat1 or fl/fl: Sarm1+/-Nmnat1), NMNAT1 cKO (fl/fl: Sarm1-/-Nmnat1 post 29 to 32 days tamoxifen injection), and NMNAT1 cKO: SARM1 KO (fl/fl: CAG-CreERT2Nmnat1 post 32 days tamoxifen injection).
+(I, J, K) ERG analysis of NMNAT1 WT (Nmnat1fl/fl: Sarm1+/- or Nmnat1fl/fl: Sarm1-/-), NMNAT1 cKO (Nmnat1fl/fl: CAG-CreERT2 post 29 to 32 days tamoxifen injection), and NMNAT1 cKO: SARM1 KO (Nmnat1fl/fl: SARM1-/-: CAG-CreERT2 post 32 days tamoxifen injection).
 Graphs show the average and error bars represent the standard error.
 Statistical analysis was performed by two-way ANOVA with Tukey post-hoc test (n = 8 mice for NMNAT1 WT, n = 3 mice for NMNAT1 cKO, and n = 8 mice for NMNAT1 cKO: SARM1 KO).
-F (2, 144)=29, p=2.9×10fl/fl: SARM1-/-: CAG-CreERT2−11 among genotypes (NMNAT1 WT, NMNAT1 cKO, NMNAT1 cKO:SARM1 KO) for scotopic a-wave, F (2, 144)=46, p<2.0×10−16 among genotypes for scotopic b-wave, F (2, 112)=94, p<2.0×10−16 among genotypes for photopic b-wave. *p<0.05, **p<0.001, and ***p<0.0001 denotes the statistical difference between NMNAT1 WT and NMNAT1 cKO or between NMNAT1 cKO:SARM1KO and NMNAT1 cKO.
-There is no statistical difference between NMNAT1 WT and NMNAT1 cKO: SARM1 KO.Figure 4—source data 1.Figure 4.
+F (2, 144)=29, p=2.9×10−11 among genotypes (NMNAT1 WT, NMNAT1 cKO, NMNAT1 cKO:SARM1 KO) for scotopic a-wave, F (2, 144)=46, p<2.0×10−16 among genotypes for scotopic b-wave, F (2, 112)=94, p<2.0×10−16 among genotypes for photopic b-wave. *p<0.05, **p<0.001, and ***p<0.0001 denotes the statistical difference between NMNAT1 WT and NMNAT1 cKO or between NMNAT1 cKO:SARM1KO and NMNAT1 cKO.
+There is no statistical difference between NMNAT1 WT and NMNAT1 cKO: SARM1 KO.

 ## Discussion